myamfwa/Unit-11-Classification/README.md

 The balanaced random forest classifier and easy ensemble AdaBoost classifier provided results that were very similar with AdaBoost scoring marginally better.

-* Which model had the best balanced accuracy score?

-* Which model had the best recall score?

-* Which model had the best geometric mean score?

-* What are the top three features?
+Results for balanced accuracy score, recall score, geometric mean score were nearly identifical.
+There is no clear distinct difference between the results.

 #### Top Features for Balanced Random Forest Classifier